ICAG Results: How to Check, Understand, and Act on Your Exam Results

 Read carefully · The codes candidates confuse

-The two most commonly confused codes are E (Exemption) and P (Previous Pass).
-Both mean you have credit and do not need to write the paper.
-The difference is how you earned that credit: an exemption is based on prior academic or professional qualifications, while a P signals a paper you have actually written and passed.
+The two most commonly confused codes are E and P. Both mean you hold credit and do not need to write the paper.
+The difference is how the credit was earned: an exemption rests on prior academic or professional qualifications, while a P marks a paper you have actually written and passed.

-The two most consequential codes are A (Absent) and NT (Not Taken).
-An “A” means you registered, paid, and then did not sit — the fee is lost.
-An “NT” means you never registered, so no fee was paid.
-If you see “A” against a paper you believe you sat, contact ICAG immediately to investigate.
+The two most consequential codes are A and NT.
+An A means you registered, paid, and then did not sit, so the fee is lost.
+An NT means you never registered, so no fee was paid.
+If you see an A against a paper you believe you sat, contact ICAG immediately to have it investigated.

-The 50% pass mark: what counts and what doesn’t
+The 50% pass mark: what counts and what does not

-The pass mark for every ICAG examination paper is 50%.
+The pass mark for every ICAG paper is 50%.
 There is no scaling, no curve adjustment, and no partial pass.
-You either reach 50% and pass, or fall below 50% and re-sit.
+You either reach 50% and pass, or fall below it and re-sit.

 Partial passes do not exist